erichson/spca/README.md

 Sparse principal component analysis is a modern variant of PCA.
 Specifically, SPCA attempts to find sparse weight vectors (loadings), i.e., a weight vector with only a few `active' (nonzero) values.
 This approach leads to an improved interpretability of the model, because the principal components are formed as a linear combination of only a few of the original variables.
-Further, SCPA avoids overfitting in a high-dimensional data setting where the number of variables is greater than the number of observations.
+Further, SPCA avoids overfitting in a high-dimensional data setting where the number of variables is greater than the number of observations.

 This package provides robust and randomized accelerated SPCA routines in R: